-- Peel back the insulation from the cut end of the cord about 4″.
+- Peel back the insulation from the cut end of the cord about 4 inches.

 - Separate the three wires inside then strip the insulation to expose about an inch of each wire.

-5. Connect the lamp wires to the appropriate extension cord wires using wire nuts.
-The lamp wire that was connected to the house’s hot wire should go with the black cord wire, the other wire to the white one and, finally, ground wire to ground wire (usually bare or with green insulation).
+- Connect the lamp wires to the appropriate extension cord wires using wire nuts.
+The lamp wire that was connected to the house’s hot wire should go with the black cord wire, the other wire to the white one and finally, ground wire to the ground wire (usually bare or with green insulation).

-6. Wrap the connected wires in electrical tape so that they don’t get pulled apart or wet if used outside.
-This doesn’t look pretty and there are probably better looking ways to do it, but it worked and no one’s going to notice it in the dark.
+- Wrap the connected wires in electrical tape so that they don’t get pulled apart or wet if used outside.
+This doesn’t look pretty and there are probably better-looking ways to do it, but it worked and no one’s going to notice it in the dark.

-7. Insert light bulbs then plug it in to verify that it works.
+- Insert light bulbs then plug in the chandelier to verify that it works.